Wsheerio/webmConverter/README.md

 Duration, defaults to video length, can be manually set or changed with the sliders.

 Enter the your desired length in seconds.
-Kind of buggy right now.

     54.123

-Runs

-The more runs you do the closer your output is going to be to the allowed size.
-If your output file is over the input limit set this to two and try again, if it's still over set it to three, etc. The loop will always break if your file is below the allowed size.
-If set to 0 it will do a lot of loops.

 Size limit